Jonas Wohlfarth-Bottermann

-Jonas Wohlfarth-Bottermann (born 20 February 1990) is a German professional basketball player for the Hamburg Towers of the Basketball Bundesliga.
+Jonas Wohlfarth-Bottermann (born 20 February 1990), known commonly as Wobo as is stated on his jersey, is a German professional basketball player for the MHP Riesen Ludwigsburg of the Basketball Bundesliga (BBL).

 Professional career

 In June 2013, he signed a 3-year deal with the German powerhouse Alba Berlin.

 On July 28, 2019, he signed a two-year contract with MHP Riesen Ludwigsburg.

 On June 10, 2022, Wohlfarth-Bottermann signed with Hamburg Towers of German Basketball Bundesliga.

+On June 18, 2024, he signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga for a second stint after two years.